LinqLover/SimulationStudio/packages/SimulationStudio-Sandbox.package/Sandbox2.class/README.md

-I execute code a sandbox environment aiming, to isolate all side effects and keeping them apart from the rest of the image.
+I execute code a sandbox environment, aiming to isolate all side effects and keeping them apart from the rest of the image.

 ---
 ## VERSIONING NOTE